youyanggu/covid19_projections/about.md

 You can download all of our estimates [here](https://github.com/youyanggu/covid19-infection-estimates-latest).

-## Death forecasting model - Mar 2020 to Nov 2021
+## Death forecasting model - Apr 2020 to Nov 2021

 This is our original model that we started at the beginning of the pandemic and continued until the fall.
-You can find a detailed description below.
+You can find a detailed description below:

 ## Table of contents
 * [About the Model](#about-the-model)